fpgaemu/fpgaemu/docs/emulation.rst

   :alt: Manufacturing cost of 5nm chip
   :align: center

-As a SoC iterates through each design and manufacturing step, the harder (and more expensive) it becomes to correct any errors.
-Imagine a nightmare scenario where a manufacturer was forced to recall every single smartphone and computer due to a fatal bug with the CPU that was never caught (this actually happened to Intel and their Pentium processors in `1994 <https://en.wikipedia.org/wiki/Pentium_FDIV_bug>`_!
+As an SoC iterates through each design and manufacturing step, the harder (and more expensive) it becomes to correct any errors.
+Think of a nightmare scenario where a manufacturer is forced to recall every single smartphone and computer due to a fatal bug with the CPU that was never caught (this actually happened to Intel and their Pentium processors in `1994 <https://en.wikipedia.org/wiki/Pentium_FDIV_bug>`_!)
 This is where an FPGA becomes extremely useful.

 Field programmable gate arrays or **FPGAs** are integrated circuits (a set of circuits layered within